 Forficula spp., primarily the European earwig (Forficula auricularia)

 Pest description and crop damage Earwigs are elongate, flattened, reddish-brown insects about 0.75 inch long.
 They are identified easily by the forceps-like pincers on the end of the abdomen.
 They have chewing mouthparts and may be winged or wingless.
 Young earwigs (nymphs) are similar in appearance, but are white to olive green and lack wings.
-They are harmless to humans or animals, though they may give a slight pinch with their forceps.
+Earwigs are harmless to humans or animals, though they may give a slight pinch with their pincers.
 They can emit a foul-smelling liquid if alarmed.
-Earwigs feed primarily on decaying organic matter and are quite beneficial in that they also consume other small insects.
-However, they may chew small holes in the leaves and fruit of stone and pome fruits.
+Earwigs feed primarily on decaying organic matter and are quite beneficial in that they consume small insects.
+However, they also may chew small holes in the leaves and fruit of stone and pome fruits.

 Biology and life history Earwigs overwinter just below the soil surface as both eggs and adults.
 In spring, females lay 20 to 50 smooth white to cream-colored eggs in the soil.
 The young grow through four to five nymphal stages until they reach adults by late summer.
 In fall, females may lay more eggs.
 Earwigs are active at night.
 During the day, they hide in moist, shady places such as compost piles or beneath stones, boards, and debris.
 They rarely fly, but can move rapidly or can be moved by lumber, cars, luggage, or other means.
 At night they are attracted to lights.